2006–07 Detroit Pistons season

 The 2006–07 Detroit Pistons season was the 66th season of the franchise, the 59th in the National Basketball Association (NBA), and the 50th in the Detroit area.
 The Pistons began the season hoping to improve upon their 64–18 output from the previous season.
 However, they came eleven wins shy of tying it, finishing 53–29.
 Whatsoever, these were enough wins to lead the conference at 1st in a lackluster east.
 After signing Nazr Mohammed and hometown native Chris Webber to offset the loss of Ben Wallace during the off-season, the Pistons were able to reach the Eastern Conference finals for the fifth consecutive season, becoming the first team since the 1992–93 Chicago Bulls to do so.
-In the Eastern Conference Finals, they were defeated by the eventual Eastern Conference champion Cleveland Cavaliers in six games.
+In the Eastern Conference finals, they were defeated by the eventual Eastern Conference champion Cleveland Cavaliers in six games.
 The Pistons had the sixth best team defensive rating in the NBA.
+Following the season, Webber was released.